Mental Health Monday: Antenatal Depression

 Recently, postnatal depression has been receiving a lot of media attention and greater awareness as a result, which really is fantastic!
 But… other topics not so widely spoken about are the reams of other postpartum mental illnesses, in addition to antenatal depression and anxiety.

-Amy has spoken about her experience of postpartum psychosis on the blog already here, hopefully raising awareness of the fact that it’s not always so straightforward in relation to postnatal mental health!
+Some of our contributors have written about their struggles with mental health postpartum, hopefully raising awareness of the fact that it’s not always so straightforward in relation to postnatal mental health!
 Today, I want to focus on antenatal depression and what it can look like.
 Similarly to postnatal mental health worries, it can be difficult sometimes to distinguish between depression, or “just hormones”.

 A little foreword: my experience of antenatal depression started when I was around 5-6 months pregnant – it can of course start much earlier than that – and to some extent I already knew what the warning signs were, having suffered with depression in the past.
 Hopefully the following list will help someone else recognise the warning signs in either themselves or a loved one, and enable them to get help as early on as possible!
 Also I’m in no way medically qualified, these are just the tips from a mum who’s been through it!